ivansglazunov/nextjs-hasura-auth/HASYX.md

 1.  `generateOptions`: An object matching `Omit<GenerateOptions, 'operation'>` (for `useQuery`/`useSubscription` and aliases) or `GenerateOptions` (for `useMutation`).
 Defines *what* data to operate on.
 Assumed type is `HasyxMethodOptions`.
 2.  `hookOptions` (Optional): An object containing:
     *   `role?: string`: The Hasura role to use for the request.
+    *   `pollingInterval?: number`: For subscriptions, the interval in milliseconds between polling requests when WebSockets are disabled.
+Defaults to 1000ms.
     *   Any other valid options for the underlying Apollo hook (`useQuery`, `useSubscription`, `useMutation`), like `variables`, `skip`, `onCompleted`, `onError`, `fetchPolicy`, etc. *except* `query`, `mutation`, or `context` (which are handled internally).

 ## Important Considerations